 Fort Payne is a somewhat small city located in the state of Alabama.
 With a population of 14,150 people and five constituent neighborhoods, Fort Payne is the 48th largest community in Alabama.

-Fort Payne is a blue-collar town, with 39.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Fort Payne is generally considered to be a blue-collar town.
+39.02% of the Fort Payne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fort Payne is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Fort Payne who work in office and administrative support (12.06%), sales jobs (10.91%), and healthcare (5.99%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Fort Payne has relatively fewer families with younger children, and/or college students.
 Combined, this makes Fort Payne a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.